If your site loads too slowly, your store’s profits are suffering in 3 ways:

 The survey also revealed that 79% of web shoppers who have trouble with a website’s performance say they won’t come back to buy again.
 And what’s worse is, around 44% of them would tell a friend if they had a poor experience shopping online so you’re not just losing sales from visitors currently on your site, but that loss ripples out to their friends and colleagues as well.

-The end result — thousands of potential sales down the drain because of a few seconds difference in page-load time.
+The end results — thousands of potential sales down the drain because of a few seconds difference in page-load time.

 So what if you could slash 2-seconds off your load times?
 That would mean a potential 20% increase in revenue, based on Amazon’s findings.